-

 🗓️ March 2025: A small pile-up and audible 10 GHz EME QSO between G4RFR and SA5IKN (90cm, 27W)

 On 2 March, I unexpectedly found myself in the spotlight of a small pile-up on 10 GHz EME, with 5–6 stations calling at times.
 This came as quite a surprise, given that my setup consisted of a modest 90 cm dish placed indoors on a glazed balcony, with only limited visibility of the sky.
 In fact, my original plan was simply to fine-tune the feed position.
 Signals from OZ1LPR and G4RFR were particularly strong, clearly audible through the speaker.
 The video captures the booming signal from G4RFR, thanks to their large ERP, and shows several of the worked calls as well.
-Once again, this confirms that successful moonbounce on 10 GHz is achievable even with compact, indoor setups - a rewarding outcome from what was intended to be just a quick test.
+Once again, this confirms that successful moonbounce on 10 GHz is achievable even with compact, indoor setups.
+Looks to me as a rewarding outcome from what was intended to be just a quick test.

 -

-🗓️ February 2024: The 10GHz EME project progresses well
+🗓️ February 2025: The 10GHz EME project progresses well

 The 10 GHz EME project is progressing well and right on schedule.
 The feed block is nearly complete, with power output and return loss measurements already done and the results are looking good.
 The 60 W output isolator is also ready for installation.
 The system monitoring unit is nearly complete: all sensors are installed, including four temperature sensors, humidity, pressure, six isolated voltage measurement inputs (including one negative), and current sensors.
 Only a few final adjustments remain on the software side.
 Output power detectors are also calibrated.
 On the mechanical side, the tripod and a custom head designed to accommodate the SVH3 slew drive are ready.
 Moon tracking has been tested extensively and has held rock solid for a full week.
 Everything is coming together just as planned.
 Special thanks to Jean-Marie F6ETU, Sylvain F6CIS, Marcel F1GE, Jac PA3DZL, and Rainer DF6NA for their valuable input and support.